 Important

-For Exchange Server is 2007 - 2013, you must use a smart host (Route mail through smart hosts
+For Exchange Server 2007 - 2013, you must use a smart host (Route mail through smart hosts

 ) in